Kyrgyzstan: Geography

 Issyk-Kul Lake, or Ysyk-Köl in Kyrgyz, in the north-eastern Tian Shan is the largest lake in Kyrgyzstan and the second largest mountain lake in the world after Titicaca.
-The lowest point is in Kara-Daryya (Karadar'ya) at 132 meters and the highest peaks are in the Kakshaal-Too range, forming the Chinese border.
-Peak Jengish Chokusu, at 7439 m, is the highest point and is considered by geologists to be the northernmost peak over 7000 m in the world.
+The Kara Darya (Karadar'ya) river at 132 meters is the lowest point, and the highest peaks are in the Kakshaal Too range, forming the Chinese border.
+Jengish Chokusu at 7439 m is the highest point and is considered by geologists to be the northernmost peak over 7000 m in the world.
 Heavy snowfall in winter leads to spring floods which often cause serious damage downstream.
 The runoff from the mountains is also used for hydro-electricity.
 Kyrgyzstan has significant deposits of metals including gold and rare-earth metals.
-Due to the country's predominantly mountainous terrain, less than 8% of the land is cultivated, and this is concentrated in the northern lowlands and the fringes of the Fergana Valley.
+With predominantly mountainous terrain, less than 8% of the land is cultivated, and this is concentrated in the northern lowlands and the fringes of the Fergana Valley.

-Bishkek in the north is the capital and largest city, with 1,321,900 inhabitants (as of 2025).
-The second city is the ancient town of Osh, located in the Fergana Valley near the border with Uzbekistan.
+Bishkek is the capital and largest city, with 1,321,900 inhabitants (as of 2025).
+The second largest city is Osh, located in the Fergana Valley near the border with Uzbekistan.
 The principal river is the Kara Darya, which flows west through the Fergana Valley into Uzbekistan.
-Across the border in Uzbekistan it meets another major Kyrgyz river, the Naryn.
+Across the border in Uzbekistan it meets the Naryn.
 The confluence forms the Syr Darya, which originally flowed into the Aral Sea.
 As of 2010, it no longer reaches the sea, as its water is withdrawn upstream to irrigate cotton fields in Tajikistan, Uzbekistan, and southern Kazakhstan.
 The Chu River also briefly flows through Kyrgyzstan before entering Kazakhstan.

 Kyrgyzstan contains seven terrestrial ecosystems: Tian Shan montane conifer forests, Alai-Western Tian Shan steppe, Gissaro-Alai open woodlands, Tian Shan foothill arid steppe, Pamir alpine desert and tundra, Tian Shan montane steppe and meadows, and Central Asian northern desert.
-It had a 2019 Forest Landscape Integrity Index mean score of 8.86/10, ranking it 13th globally out of 172 countries.
+It has a 2019 Forest Landscape Integrity Index mean score of 8.86/10, ranking it 13th globally out of 172 countries.